Inner Mongolian Army: Ranks

-The rank system of the Inner Mongolian Army was modeled on that of the Manchukuo Imperial Army (which itself was based on Imperial Japanese Army ranks).
-Instead of maroon bands on the shoulder insignia the Mongols used blue.
+The rank system of the Inner Mongolian Army was modeled on those of the Imperial Japanese Army; however, instead of maroon bands on the insignia, the Mongols used blue.
 The rank of general was held by Prince De Wang as commander-in-chief and Li Shouxin as the commander of the army.

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Weapons and equipment

 A wide variety of rifles found their way into the Inner Mongolian Army arsenal, mostly bought by Prince De Wang or given by the Japanese.
 The first weapons that they received were 10,000 Liao Type 13 rifles from the Mukden Arsenal, given as a gift by the Young Marshal Zhang Xueliang.
 Other small arms included the Swiss Sig.
 Model 1930 sub-machine gun, utilized by bodyguards in small numbers.
 Machine guns in use numbered about 200 with some of them being the Czech ZB-26 light machine gun.
 Those also came from Zhang Xueliang's former army after it was defeated by the Japanese.
 The Inner Mongolians had about 70 artillery pieces, mostly mortars, but also a few field and mountain guns, from former Nationalist stores.
 Reportedly they did use a few armored cars and tanks, but they were most likely operated by Japanese.

 The early uniforms worn by Mongolian troops were their civilian clothing.
 Typical it consisted of a long blue padded cotton tunic that was worn which reached down to the ankles along with an orange sash around the waist.
 Headgear was either a lambs' wool hat or a colored turban wrapped around the head.
 The color of the turban varied with each Mongol banner clan having a distinctive one.
 In addition they wore a leather bandolier for cartridges which was slung over the left shoulder.
 Some soldiers were dressed in loose fitting cotton jacket and trousers along with a peak cap.
 In 1936 a new uniform was in use, modeled on the Nationalist Chinese uniform.
 It included a loose-fitting grey jacket and grey cotton trousers.
 A peaked grey cotton peaked cap was worn along with it (similar in appearance to those worn by the Russian Imperial Army during World War I).
 Other uniforms they used included the regular Japanese Army uniform but with Inner Mongolian insignia.